El-Zag/Automatic-Captioning/README.md

 # Automatic Captioning
 Automatic captioning 1-week project in the context of a Deep Learning class (Mines Nancy).

 Implementation of a CNN x RNN Neural Network to generate captions on images in an unsupervised way.
-Used an re-implementation of an untrained CNN as part of the assignement.
+Used a re-implementation of an untrained CNN as part of the assignement.

 Some results as explained in the notebook :